 - Pre-loaded document templates such as brochures, flyers, technical whitepapers, troubleshooting guides and so on

-- Track changes — useful for editors and peer reviewers to review and suggest edits to the content.
+- Tracks changes — useful for editors and peer reviewers to review and suggest edits to the content.

 - Want to replace a word across the entire document?
 Find and Replace is probably, your life saver.